Augustine Courtauld: Personal life

 Courtauld married Mollie Montgomerie in Southwark Cathedral in 1932.
 The couple raised six children at their seat, Spencers, in Great Yeldham, Essex.

 In later life Courtauld turned to what had become his first love, yachting: Mollie was to later recall that "life with August was to consist largely of life at sea."

-In 1953, Augustine Courtauld served as High Sheriff of Essex for the year, an appointment also once held by his uncle William Courtauld, the later baronet.
+In 1953, Augustine Courtauld served as High Sheriff of Essex for the year, an appointment also once held by his grandfather and his uncle William Courtauld, the later baronet.
 In this same year, however, he became ill with multiple sclerosis, and as a result of complications from this illness, he died in March 1959.

 In 1956 he set up the Augustine Courtauld Trust to help causes which "wouldn't get much help otherwise".

 On 21 October 1959, his widow married the Conservative Home Secretary Rab Butler, whose wife, August's cousin, Sydney Courtauld had died in 1954.
-Butler went on to become Foreign Secretary and was spoken of as 'the next Prime Minister'.
+Butler went on to become foreign secretary and was spoken of as 'the next Prime Minister'.
 The couple lived in a number of homes, including Gatcombe Park which Butler had inherited from his father-in-law, the art collector Samuel Courtauld; Gatcombe was bought by Queen Elizabeth II in 1976 for Princess Anne, and Captain Mark Phillips.
 The Butlers bought back Spencers, the house where Mollie had lived during her first marriage, for their home.
 The couple were married for more than two decades, until Richard, Lord Butler of Saffron Walden, died in 1982.
 Lady Butler, the former Mrs Mollie Courtauld, died on 18 February 2009 at the age of 101.